In association with

 The short answer is yes.
 You will need to seek agreement from the organisations and people involved.
 This may be through formal governance systems or by seeking informed consent from those who are being asked to participate.

-How can I share my findings from my evaluation?
+How can I share my evaluation findings?

 How can I identify the benefits of the intervention to explore in the health economic evaluation?